Sonangol Group: Privatization and streamlining

-In February 2019, a new government agency, the National Oil, Gas and Biofuel Agency (ANPG) took over regulation and promotion of the Angolan petroleum industry from Sonangol.
-ANPG was given the power to supervise Sonangol, and became the new National Concessionaire.
+In February 2019, the Angolan government began its Propriv privatization program, and created the National Oil, Gas and Biofuel Agency (ANPG) to take over regulation and promotion of the Angolan petroleum industry from Sonangol.
+ANPG was given the power to supervise Sonangol, and became the new national concessionaire.
 In this regard, ANPG now controls who wins licenses to explore for petroleum, and awards contracts for production.